 Your home’s exterior appearance is a significant factor that can determine its value.
 This is one of the reasons renowned real estate investors undertake home exterior improvement projects regularly.
 Painting your house exterior is one of the unique and effective ways to enhance your property’s curb appeal.

 However, various elements usually affect the paint’s integrity, and you need to spot these problems on your paint and solve them as early as possible.
-This guide discusses the three most common issues on exterior home paint.
+This guide discusses the three most common Pittsburgh exterior paint problems.

 Efflorescence is a condition where your paint develops whitish salt deposits.
 When an underlying masonry structure, often made of brick, wood, or cement, has water, the water moves up the structure gradually.
 During the movement, the water absorbs salts from the masonry structure.
 Once it gets to the surface, it evaporates and leaves the salt deposits on the surface.